6 ways to improve your English before studying abroad

 If you really want to be prepared for life in Lancaster before you arrive, a great way to practice is to get to know the local accent.
 Visit YouTube and listen to local news clips from the area.
 Although you won’t need to speak in a Lancashire accent yourself, understanding the distinct vowel sounds of the northern dialect will help you feel more comfortable when speaking with locals in the city centre.

-To continue preparing for your arrival to Lancaster University International Study Centre, read more of our helpful tips about dealing with homesickness and what to expect in your first week.
+To continue preparing for your arrival to Lancaster University International Study Centre, read more of our helpful tips about dealing with homesickness.